This page covers the following topics:

 You can use OneDrive on your computer by accessing OWA in your browser.
-Log in to OWA at www.helsinki.fi/office365 and click on the OneDrive icon accessible through the “waffle button” at the top left of the screen (see the image below).
+Log in to OWA and click on the OneDrive icon accessible through the App launcher button at the top left of the screen.

 You can save an existing file in the cloud by clicking on the Upload button.
 Locate and select the file and then click on Open.
 Alternatively, you can create a new file directly in the cloud by clicking on New.
 You can create a new directory with the same button.

 When you wish to share a file that you have saved in the cloud, select the file on OneDrive and click on Share.
 This will display a window in which you can enter the names and e-mail addresses of the people you wish to share the file with.
 For Microsoft 365 users at the university, the application will find their addresses based on their names and send them an e-mail notification about the shared file or files.
 You can also select whether the people you specify are granted editing access (Can edit) or only reading access (Can read) to the shared content.